Our Program & Services

 social skills, workplace, and interpersonal boundaries and etiquette.

-• Referrals to relevant programs to seek funding for participants who require further training in either general or specific areas, including digital literacy, first aid/CPR, and Workplace Essential Skills (WES) programs.
+• Referrals to relevant programs to seek funding for participants who require further training in either general or specific areas, including digital literacy, first aid/CPR, and Workplace Essential Skills (WES) programs, etc.

 Supportive Job Search & Job Development

 Finding the right job can at times be overwhelming and bring on added stress, we are happy to provide supportive job search assistance and provide that experienced objective point-of-view.